windproof cycling jackets

 Generally, the more windproof a fabric, the less breathable it is; but the two don’t always have to be mutually exclusive.
 Features can be added to jackets to make them more breathable, while retaining a good level of windproofing.
 For instance, look out for details like a mesh back and underarm panels, side ventilation zips, a double-ended zip, and use of lightweight materials.

-What's the difference between windproof and wind-resistant?
+What is the difference between wind resistance and windproof?

-Typically the more you pay, the lighter and thinner the fabric - but how does that translate to windproofing ability?
+There are quite a few options on the market and in general, how much you pay will dictate the quality of the fabric.
+Typically the more you pay, the lighter and thinner the fabric – but how does that translate to windproofing ability?
 Gore Windstopper is a very popular choice.
 This is manufactured by laminating a lightweight PTFE microporous polyurethane membrane to a fabric.
 Unlike Gore-Tex, which is waterproof, Windstopper is designed to just keep the wind out, and is very good at it.
 That said, it does a fine job at keeping quite a bit of lighter rain out too.

 Other choices include fabrics made by Polartec, which usually have a polyurethane membrane bonded onto the face of the fabric, and Pertex, which combines a moisture-moving inner layer with a tight weave outer layer that stops wind getting through.

-Do windproof cycling jackets keep you warm?
+Do windproof jackets keep you warm?

 While some windproof cycling jackets will offer thermal capabilities, like the windproof winter options in our selections above, most are not designed to keep you warm in cold temperatures.
 Windproof jackets form a protective barrier from wind and the windchill.
 You can add extra warmth by wearing insulating layers underneath in colder conditions.